matifonseca/templates/PR/PULL_REQUEST_TEMPLATE.md

 ## Self-validation

-You need to fill these checks in order to merge your Pull Request
+You need to fill these checks to merge your Pull Request

 ### PR Type
 - [ ] New Feature/Task